API Reference

 // Access media breakpoints

-const breakpoints = ui.getMedia()
+const { md, lg } = ui.getMedia()

 // Access registered fonts

-const tokens = ui.getTokens()
+const brandPrimary = ui.tokens.brand?.primary.value

 return (

-<div style={{ maxWidth: breakpoints.md }}>
+<div style={{ maxWidth: md }}>

-<span style={{ color: auroraTheme.text.primary.value }}>
+<span style={{ color: auroraTheme.text.importantBrand.value }}>

 </span>